dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Here, a simple and efficient DAG-based BFT<sup>**</sup> Consensus algorithm -- referred to as **Fin** -- is described.
-Fin is quite possibly the simplest way to embed BFT Consensus in a DAG: occasionally, a leader marks a position in the DAG a "proposal", 2F+1 out of 3F+1 participants **(Note, I believe F+1 suffice)** "vote" to confirm the proposal, and everything preceding the proposal becomes committed.
+Fin is quite possibly the simplest way to embed BFT Consensus in a DAG, and still is extremely efficient.
-Both proposals and votes completely ignore the DAG structure, they are cast by injecting a single value (a view number) anywhere.
-Importantly, the DAG transport never waits for view numbers, it embeds in transmissions whatever latest value it was given.
-Fin is extremely efficient:
+It operates in a view-by-view manner that guarantees Consensus progress when the network is stable;
 when the network is stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.

 This post is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.